eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - scenarios involving a natural person representing another natural person,
 - Wallet-to-Wallet interactions,
 - combined presentations of attestations,
-- user requests for data deletion by relying parties,
+- User requests for data deletion by Relying Parties,
-- mechanisms for users to report unlawful or suspicious data requests to data protection authorities (DPAs),
+- mechanisms for Users to report unlawful or suspicious data requests to data protection authorities (DPAs),
 - data portability.

 Further discussions will explore the following topics:

 - the development of catalogues for attestations,
-- secure cryptographic interfaces between the Wallet Instance and WSCA,
+- secure cryptographic interfaces between the Wallet Instance and the WSCA,
-- user interfaces with Wallet Instances,
+- User interfaces with Wallet Instances,
-- authentication mechanisms for users to access their devices,
+- authentication mechanisms for Users to access their devices,
 - certificate transparency,
 - support and maintenance responsibilities of Wallet Providers,
 - the EUDI Wallet Trust Mark,
 - the PID Rulebook,
-- transactional data needed by Wallet Units in Payments and other use cases.
+- transactional data needed by Wallet Units in payments and other use cases.

 A detailed list of these topics and the progress of their development is available on [GitHub](https://github.com/orgs/eu-digital-identity-wallet/projects/36).